-Since 1982, the ESU National Shakespeare Competition has helped teachers make Shakespeare's work come alive.
-Students nationwide read, analyze, perform and recite Shakespearean monologues and sonnets.
-In a competitive, yet friendly atmosphere, students engage with material that transcends past and present, distance and differences.
-They practice essential skills, such as critical thinking and close reading.
-Students connect with like-minded peers and increase their self-confidence.
-In its thirty-six year history, the ESU National Shakespeare Competition has empowered more than 325,000 students to create and convey their own unique perspectives to an audience.
+Since 1982, the ESU National Shakespeare Competition has made Shakespeare's work come alive for young people everywhere.
+In an atmosphere that's competitive but friendly, you'll have the chance to win great prizes as you read, analyze, perform and recite Shakespearean monologues and sonnets.
+Engage with material that transcends past and present, distance and differences.
+Practice essential skills you'll need in high school, college and beyond such as critical thinking and close reading.
+You'll connect with like-minded peers and increase your self-confidence.
+In thirty-seven years, the ESU National Shakespeare Competition has empowered more than 325,000 students like you to create and convey their own unique perspectives to an audience.

-This handbook includes everything you need to participate in the ESU National Shakespeare Competition at the school, ESU Branch and national levels, including access to the 2019 Monologue Packet, which has been updated for the 2018-2019 season and now includes 250 monologues from more than 120 characters in all 38 plays, and the 2019 Sonnet Packet.
-You will work with your teacher/s who will guide you through your monologue selection and study process and, if you advance beyond your School Competition, your study of a selected sonnet.
+The ESU has provided you with this handbook that includes everything you need to participate in the ESU National Shakespeare Competition at the school, ESU Branch and national levels.
+Check our website for the Monologue Packet, which includes over 260 monologues from more than 120 characters in all 38 plays, as well as the Sonnet Packet.
+Work with your teacher/s who will guide you through your monologue and sonnet selections and the study process.
+See all the documents and forms you and your school might need by visiting the Doc and Forms Page of our website.
+We believe that teachers, students and the ESU make for an unbeatable team.
+Remember, we're here to help!